r0ah/vitacheat/.github/ISSUE_TEMPLATE/report-your-findings.md

 ---
-name: Report an Issue or Testing
+name: Report your Findings
 about: Create a report to help us improve the psv cheat

 ---

-**Describe the report**
+**Describe your findings**
-If your report is an issue then add here the clear and concise description of what the issue is.
+Add here the clear and concise description of your findings.

-If your report is a testing use this ex: "The PCSExxxx.psv worked with NoNpDrm and MaiDump."
+ex: "The PCSExxxx.psv worked with NoNpDrm and MaiDump."

 **Please complete the following information:**
  - **Your PSVita Firmware version**: 3.60HENkaku/Enso, 3.65Enso/h-encore, 3.68h-encore